kevinsullivan/dmtl4/src/introduction.md

 ## Paths Forward

-From here, advanced courses in several areas are possible at both undergraduate and graduate levels, including programming language design and implementation, software verification, provable security, machine learning (e.g., see AlphaProof), and ultimately the higher mathematics of robotics, quantum computing, cyber-physical systems, control systems, concurrent systems, and many other domains.
+From here, advanced courses in several areas are possible at both undergraduate and graduate
+levels: cyberphysical systems, programming language design and implementation, verification, provable security, machine learning (e.g., see AlphaProof), robotics, quantum computing, etc.

 ## Humility

-There are issues and opportunities for improvement at all levels of this document, from the lexical to the conceptual.
+There are issues and opportunities for improvement at all levels of this document, from the lexical to the conceptual to the issue of my judgment.
 If you feel inclined to provide input, even of the more critical variety, please don't hesitate to send it along.

 &copy; Kevin Sullivan 2024-2025.